 The baseline models (BL2 and BL8, Fig 1) typically include three densely coupled modules, and a few larger, sparser sets of nodes.
 The modules are not isolated from the rest of the network, as inter-modular edges keep them connected to other nodes The unserialized adjacency matrices show that the density of edges are quite uniform over subsets of nodes.

 In the OC family, wherein the minority nodes have relatively higher coupling strengths, the edge density is higher in the minority subgraph.
-Moreover, the OC family networks have more distinct modules than the other families.
+Moreover, the OC family networks have more distinct modules than other families.
 OC2 (Fig 1), for instance, only has two modules, both of which are highly connected.
-Higher edge density in the minority subset and highly distinct modules are also the case for UT family, which has lower turbulence parameter in the minority nodes (UT5 and UT 8, Fig 1).
-The similarity between OC and UT models was expected, as the nodes with lower turbulences and higher coupling strengths can synchronize more easily.
+Higher edge density in the minority subset and highly distinct modules are also the case for the UT family, which has lower turbulence parameter in the minority nodes (UT5 and UT 8, Fig 1).
+The similarity between the OC and UT models was expected, as the nodes with lower turbulences and higher coupling strengths can synchronize more easily.
 However, it is interesting to note that the effect of better synchrony is not limited to the minority nodes; highly connected modules also emerge among the majority nodes.

 In the OT family, the edge density is lower in the minority partition.
 Moreover, the higher level of turbulence parameter for minority nodes resulted in highly connected modules among the majority nodes (see OT4 in Fig 1).
 In the UC family, the edge density of the minority (which had lower coupling strengths) is lower than that of the majority.
 Moreover, lower coupling strength of the minority prevented minority nodes to form modules, and they were absorbed into modules formed mainly by the majority nodes.
 See UC5 and UC7 in Fig 1.